 All of the above is in itself a fab day out.
-But Sundown add even more fun by the way of different fairy tale and themed areas to explore.
-These areas are where your kids can push buttons to their hearts content.
+But Sundown adds even more fun by the way of different fairy tale and themed areas to explore.
+These areas are where your kids can push buttons to their heart’s content.
 There is so much to see and do.
 I challenge you to find everything because confession time we actually didn’t.
-I felt bad at times rushing him on and for that reason I know we need to come back again.
+I felt bad at times rushing him on and for that reason, I know we need to come back again.
 So what are the different areas to explore?

 Full of fun and great photo opportunities.
 Jamie loved the singing bear by the entrance.
 We had to keep going back to watch him.
 The chap on the bench is a must to sit next to.
 There’s the Witches Cauldron with buttons galore and the pet shop too.
 Press a button and see what happens next.